vuepointjs/vuept/.templates/DEVELOPMENT.md

 # Template Development

-The `.templates` folder contains baseline implementations for pieces of an overall VuePoint.js
+The `.templates` folder contains baseline implementations for pieces of an overall VuePoint.js (VP)
 solution: Suites, Apps, and APIs.

 Those who wish to implement an end-user solution using VuePoint.js would typically clone or download